 When thinking about making your business digital, the first thing that comes to mind for most entrepreneurs and business owners would usually be digital marketing.
-However, with hundreds of cloud-based app starting up around the world, small business will continue to benefit from the cost lower costs in cloud based services though competition and technology being more accessible such as big data, analytics, GPS, OCR (optical character recognition) and machine learning to name a few.
+However, with hundreds of cloud-based apps starting up around the world, small businesses will continue to benefit from the lower costs of cloud-based services through competition and technology being more accessible such as big data, analytics, GPS, OCR (optical character recognition) and machine learning to name a few.

 How Cloud Computing Saves You Money

-- Installation and Software Updates – You no longer have to pay someone to install, update your software, manage email servers and/or file server, run backups and maintain security.
+- Installation and Software Updates - You no longer have to pay someone to install, update your software, manage email servers and/or file servers, run backups, and maintain security.
 Cloud computing companies do this for you.

-- You no longer have to buy the software licence – most cloud based applications allow you to use multiple devices with multiple user access.
+- You no longer have to buy the software license – most cloud-based applications allow you to use multiple devices with multiple user access.
 No need to retain serial numbers and CD drives of the software.

-- Most cloud service providers use API’s (Application Programming Interface) to make communication between different cloud application easier.
-This saves you the time and money from creating customised integrations.
+- Most cloud service providers use APIs (Application Programming Interface) to make communication between different cloud applications easier.
+This saves you time and money from creating customized integrations.

 - Cloud applications are regularly updated; therefore, you don't have to spend time and money doing it – and giving you the advantage of always having access to an application's latest features and functions.

 Since cloud applications are browser-based they are accessible from mobile devices such as tablets and smartphones.
 For example, cloud-based accounting applications come with Android or Apple compatible mobile applications that allow you to access your accounting data from any mobile device and send invoices, track expenses, etc. on the run.

 Specific Cloud-Based Apps, our CFO services can help you with

 More specific scenarios where cloud-based apps can range from CRM to time tracking and Accounting systems.
 Examples are as follows: